 Our MSc in Marketing Analytics and Insights programme is delivered intensively over 12 to 15 months in a three-semester structure consisting of core and elective modules, as well as a credit-bearing Marketing Analytics Project (MAP) or internship.
 You are expected to complete 40 Modular Credits (MCs) to graduate.
 There is no further specialisation offered in the programme.

 |EARLY AUGUST||AUG – NOV||JAN – APR||MAY – JUL / MAY – OCT|

 • Principles of Marketing

 |2 Core Module

 Internship (4 MCs)

-The online self-study modules – “Statistics and Data Analytics” and “Principles of Marketing” – are geared towards providing you with the fundamentals of these topics, which will help you transit into the dynamic world of marketing analytics.
+This refresher module is geared towards providing you with the fundamentals of the topic, which will help you transition into the dynamic world of marketing analytics.

 Big marketing data are increasingly available for managerial decision making.
 This module introduces concepts, techniques, and latest applications of big data in marketing.
 It covers the difference between big data and normal data and the potential of big data in marketing, the foundations of data structure, collection, and warehousing, and the latest applications of deriving marketing insights from big data.
 It engages students in a capstone project in groups to provide a holistic hands-on experience of analysing big data in marketing.